Gallie83/PP4-Django/Readme.md

       I chose this font as it was close to the style of the gyms actual logo title font.
     ![Font image](readme-images/lobster.png)

-      For the remainder of the website I left the font as the default boostrap font, as it hsa a clean, legible look.
+      For the remainder of the website I left the font as the default boostrap font, as it has a clean, legible look.

  * ### Colour Scheme
       The colour scheme eventually chosen is mostly black with a secondary color of light grey as that is the color of the gyms clothing items.
 I added red to the navbar links and the users bookings to make them stand out and prevent the website from having a two tone color palette.